 Also, keep your eyes open for higher paying promotions.

 2. Do some extra work in another field.

 In my early 20s when I worked in banking the bonuses were not good one year and to make some extra money I slipped flyers into doors offering massages (for women only) at my house for £25/half-hour.
 I had someone sign up that very day.
 I had done a course in therapeutic massage at London College of Massage for fun and when I needed it, that skill helped me boost my income.
-I didn’t do it for long but it showed me that if I wanted to earn more money I could do other work in my free time.
+I didn’t do it for long but it showed me that if I wanted to earn more money I could monetise other skills in my free time.

 There are some things you can do that don’t even need a new skill such as babysitting.
 You could sign up at childcare.co.uk or sitters.co.uk and your credentials as a nurse would be very attractive to people that needed a babysitter for nights out or weekends.
 You haven’t said whether or not you have childcare responsibilities of your own so I don’t know if this is possible for you.

 If you have skills that you can monetise online then list yourself on freelance websites like upwork or fiverr.
 There is a wide range of professions people hire for on these sites.
-I have used these sites myself to buy all manner of things including artwork, copy and even voiceovers!
+I have used these sites myself to buy all manner of things including artwork, copy, copy editing and even voiceovers!
 Imagine that, all you’d need as a voice over artist is a microphone that records your voice clearly.
 Some people make serious money side-gigging on these sites.

 These first two options are not completely aligned with your question as you asked for “investments that you can make” but I decided to add them to give a fuller answer.